danolivo/pg_track_optimizer/README.md

 **Important note on queryId generation**: Approximately 95% of the overhead comes from queryId computation.
 If you already have `compute_query_id` enabled (e.g., by using `pg_stat_statements` or other extensions), the additional overhead from pg_track_optimizer becomes nearly undetectable.

 In `normal` mode with a reasonable threshold (e.g., 2.0), only a small fraction of queries are tracked, making the overhead virtually undetectable.

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure CI passes
-5. Submit a pull request

 ## Licence